Grounded Team

 Alina Augustin• Therapist

-Alina Augustin is a Licensed Master Social Worker (LMSW) offering compassionate, eclectic, and evidence-based psychotherapy.
-They attained a Masters from Silberman School of Social Work at Hunter College.
+Alina (they/them), an LMSW and graduate from Silberman School of Social Work at Hunter College, offers compassionate, eclectic, and evidence-based psychotherapy.
 Alina practices through an anti-racist, LGBTQIA+ affirming, trauma, and neurodivergent-informed approach.
 They aim to create a comfortable space for people to feel safe, seen, and challenged in a world that can feel isolating.
 They specialize in working with individuals who are struggling to find a sense of belonging and want to break the cycle of living in a loop between depression, anxiety, fear, and more.
 In sessions, Alina draws from various modalities such as psychodynamic theory, trauma-informed CBT and motivational interviewing, which they tailor to suit each client’s needs.

-Ashley (she/her/hers) is an LMSW who has worked extensively with survivors of trauma in family/criminal court, child welfare, abuse (emotional/physical) and sexual assault.
+Ashley (she/her), an LCSW who has worked extensively with survivors of trauma in family/criminal court, child welfare, abuse (emotional/physical) and sexual assault.
 Ashley specializes in trauma, life transitions and relationship conflict.
-She received her MSW from Fordham University, and is a NY Native.
+She received her Masters from Fordham University, and is a New York Native.
 Ashley takes a warm person centered, strengths based approach when working with clients.
 Ashley is trained in Cognitive Behavioral Therapy (CBT), Trauma-Informed CBT, Person-Centered Therapy, Family Systems Theory, and Healing Centered Engagement.
 Ashley uses a combination of these techniques to support and empower healing and growth in the clients she works with.

 Julian Goldhagen • Therapist